86th Infantry Brigade Combat Team: World War II

-The 43rd Infantry Division, including the 86th Brigade, was activated for World War II on 24 February 1941.
-The 86th Brigade underwent pre-deployment training at Camp Blanding, Florida and Camp Shelby, Mississippi.
-On 19 February 1942 the 86th Brigade Headquarters was disbanded, as were other infantry brigade headquarters, with regiments now reporting directly to division commanders.
-The 43rd Division served in the Pacific throughout World War II, with the former 86th Brigade commander Leonard F. Wing becoming the assistant division commander under Major General John H. Hester and Major General John R. Hodge and the division commander from August 1943 to the Division's inactivation in October 1945.
+The 43rd Infantry Division, including the 86th Brigade, continued as a square division until it was reorganized for World War II.
+On 24 February 1941, the 43rd Division, including the 86th Brigade, was activated for wartime service.
+The 86th Brigade underwent pre-deployment training at Camp Blanding, Florida, and Camp Shelby, Mississippi.
+On 19 February 1942 the 86th Brigade Headquarters was disbanded, as were other infantry brigade headquarters, with regiments under the triangular division concept now reporting directly to division commanders.
+The 43rd Division served in the Pacific throughout World War II, with the former 86th Brigade commander Leonard F. Wing becoming the assistant division commander under Major General John H. Hester and Major General John R. Hodge and the division commander from August 1943 to the division's inactivation in October 1945.

 Post World War II

 The 43rd Division continued in service after World War II, organized mainly in Connecticut, until being deactivated in 1967.
 The 172nd Infantry Regiment continued in service as a Vermont organization.

 In 1963 the 86th Brigade Headquarters was reactivated, and in 1964 it was reorganized as a separate armored brigade.
 Army combat arms battalions kept regimental designations to maintain lineage and honors, but were no longer organized as regiments.
 1st Battalion, 172nd Armor, a unit of the 86th Armored Brigade, was headquartered in St. Albans, and 2-172 Armor was headquartered in Rutland.

 In 1968 the 86th Brigade was assigned to the 50th Armored Division, receiving M48A1 and soon after, M48A3 tanks.
-Between 1975-76 Vermont & New Jersey armor battalions started turning in their old tanks and began receiving M48A5 tanks.
+Between 1975 and 1976 Vermont and New Jersey armor battalions started turning in their old tanks and began receiving M48A5 tanks.
 During this time, many Vermont tank crews competed in gunnery exercises held in West Germany and consistently brought back awards.
 Training was rigorous during the Soviet threat peak years of the late 1970s to mid 1980s.
 Germany was the primary area of operations of the 50th Armored Division if it had been activated.

-In 1984-5, Isby and Kamps listed the brigade as headquartered at Montpelier, Vermont, with the 1st and 2nd Battalions of the 172nd Armor and the 1st Battalion, 86th Field Artillery Regiment.
+In 1984–5, Isby and Kamps listed the brigade as headquartered at Montpelier, Vermont, with the 1st and 2nd Battalions of the 172nd Armor and the 1st Battalion, 86th Field Artillery Regiment.

 Reorganizing the Army National Guard to meet the new 'Division 86' structure in the mid-1980s was a challenging process.
-It was decided to dissolve the 50th Armored Division, thus by October 1986 the brigade was reassigned to the 26th Infantry Division.
+By October 1986 the brigade was reassigned to the 26th Infantry Division.
 Shortly thereafter, the 86th Brigade received M60A3 medium tanks.